top of page

 Human Manipulations of Systems can Disable Their Self-Sustaining Network Agency

 Our efforts to manipulate and control both natural and human systems can disrupt their self-regulating, adaptive network agency.
 That can result in sudden changes in these systems and even their collapse, from the extinction of animal species to civil wars.
 Such effects are typical of human systems with hierarchically structured, command and control structure.
 Because these systems too manifest network agency, their impulse to sustain and adapt their systems produces behavior and effects we do not expect or intend.
 The very networks we create can become powerful agents in and of themselves, acting for their own purposes and control us more than we control them.
+When the self-asserting agency or human systems is radically amplified by industrial technology, it easily overwhelms the constraints natural systems impose upon each other.
+Our techno-powered modern civilization has be come a 'rogue' system rampaging through the mutualistic reciprocity of the biosphere.

 To Think Realistically We must now Learn to Perceive Hidden Networks Everywhere

-This Recent Science of Complex Network Agency Compels Us to Radically Reconfigure Our World View
+This Recent Science of Complex Network Agency Compels Us to Radically Reconfigure Our Worldview

 (read more)